 One thing that sets The New Nightmare apart from Resident Evil is the dark, gritty look; you even have to use a fricking flashlight a good amount of the time to see.
 Okay, so maybe that part steals from Silent Hill, which came out in 1999, but the feel of the game is still more “scary zombie mansion fun” than “freaky foggy town terror.”
 It’s definitely a gloomier atmosphere than Resident Evil.

-Like Resident Evil, you have to collect ammo and health, solve intriguing and challenging puzzles, explore new locations as you go farther into the depths of the mansion, and fight off hellish creatures, many of who appear unexpectedly.
+Like Resident Evil, you have to collect ammo and health, solve intriguing and challenging puzzles, explore new locations as you go farther into the depths of the mansion, and fight off hellish creatures, many of which appear unexpectedly.
 There are creepy crawlies, chill-inducing underwater monsters (I fricking hate water monsters in these games!), zombies (even in a damn swamp!), and critters that materialize out of thin air.
 There’s also an awesome fight with a flying monster in a library.

 There are fun cheap scares as well—like lightning flashes that screw with your head because they illuminate monsters that aren’t really there.
 Awesome!
 The only annoying part of the game is the respawning enemies.
 With games like this, in which you have to pass through the same halls dozens of times, there’s no better ammo waster than respawning fricking zombies!